 Although the patient usually looks "normal" a week or two after surgery, minimal swelling may be present for a few months.

 Risks Of Rhinoplasty

-Complications associated with rhinoplasty are rare and, when they occur, usually minor.
-Ass with any surgery there are some risks.
+Complications associated with rhinoplasty are rare, and when they occur, usually minor.
+As with any surgery, there are some risks.
 Your doctor will discuss these with you.